Section 2001. General Equipment Requirements

 4. Surface layers 1 inch (25 mm) or less in thickness.

-5. Special leveling course in which the screed rests entirely on the high spots of the underlying base during the paving procedure.
+5. Special leveling course (scratch course) in which the screed rests entirely on the high spots of the underlying base during the paving procedure.

 6. Single course resurfacing on Secondary projects.

 1. Have grade and slope control systems which operate with an approved grade reference system.